Alberta

 Unlike Ontario, Alberta does not yet operate an “open” iGaming market.
 For now, online gambling is conducted through the province’s own platform PlayAlberta or by casino sites with international licences.

-That will change this year, as Alberta is allowing private operators to enter its regulated online gambling market.
+That will change on July 13th, as Alberta is allowing private operators to enter its regulated online gambling market.

 This means players in Alberta can expect to see many of the same huge online gaming brands that are already available in Ontario and certain US states.